Mastering LinkedIn Audience Targeting: A Strategic Approach

 So we’ve covered the basics, but how can we go deeper to really focus our audience?

-Exploring Detailed Targeting Options
+Exploring Detailed Interests and Traits Targeting Options

 Options like skills groups and company size mean we can fine-tune targeting to get as close to our ideal customer profile (ICP) as possible.
 Skills targeting is useful because it means you can target people with a specialized expertise that may not be called out in a job title.